 My stay involved just one of them: Pamalican Island, at the northern end of the chain.
 Here, I spent a fantastic few days exploring the jungle interior, relaxing on the island’s buttery-soft beaches and diving into its cornflower-blue waters, teeming with sea turtles, clownfish and parrotfish.

-Go with Flash Pack and island-hopping between a handful is thrown in – including a night of remote glamping on private Ginto Island and a fun-filled stay at the lively beach town of El Nido.
+Go with Flash Pack, and island-hopping between a handful is thrown in – including a night of remote glamping on private Ginto Island and a fun-filled stay at the lively beach town of El Nido.

 But that’s not all – Filipino food is worth the journey alone…

-But it’s not just the natural world that’s a feast for hungry eyes out here: Filipino food is worth the journey alone, from halabós na hipon (local prawns cooked in garlic and chilli oil) to pork sinigang (a time-honoured spicy stew) and, of course, adobo – the unofficial national dish of the Philippines, which involves chicken and/or pork deliciously marinated in vinegar, soy sauce and garlic, then browned in oil and served with jasmine rice.
+But it’s not just the natural world that’s a feast for hungry eyes out here: Filipino food is worth the journey alone, from halabós na hipon (local prawns cooked in garlic and chilli oil) to pork sinigang (a time-honoured spicy stew) and, of course adobo – the unofficial national dish of the Philippines, which involves chicken and/or pork deliciously marinated in vinegar, soy sauce and garlic, then browned in oil and served with jasmine rice.

 Room for dessert?
 I don’t blame you, with halo-halo, the fruity crushed ice – nicknamed “Asia’s best legal high”, thanks to its intense sugar hit – on many menus.
-All told, the country lays on the kind of dining options that make return visits not only a wistful possibility, but an absolute necessity (even bananas in the Philippines are the most delicious you’ll ever taste, with an amazing diversity in flavors and colors).
+All told, the country lays on the kind of dining options that make return visits not only a wistful possibility, but an absolute necessity (even bananas in the Philippines are the most delicious you’ll ever taste, with an amazing diversity in flavours and colours).

 The people of Palawan, too, are some of the most ridiculously friendly I’ve ever encountered, with almost everyone speaking perfect English (learning the language is compulsory in Filipino schools from age five), and willing to chat, share stories and help at every opportunity.
-This, of course, makes it a prime destination for solo travelers like me – and equally good fun to get around as a group.
+This, of course, makes it a prime destination for solo travellers like me – and equally good fun to get around as a group.

 My only regret is not staying long enough